Trailblazer of the Week

 “It's honestly pretty crazy that I am able to participate in such an exciting project,” says Miura.
 “The imposter syndrome is pretty real, but I am extremely grateful that I have the chance to be a part of space exploration history!”

-Jasper Miura is a post-baccalaureate Science Research Assistant and our Trailblazer of the Week!
-You can follow him on Twitter.
+Jasper Miura is a post-baccalaureate Science Research Associate, Graphic Designer and our Trailblazer of the Week!
+You can view his portfolio HERE.

 Trailblazer of the Week is an ongoing series showcasing the diversity of experience and expertise that supports the collective determination of the Lunar Trailblazer mission.